At a Glance

 Cheyne-Stokes breathing is a condition that involves periods of heavy and rapid breathing that alternate with periods of shallow or absent breaths.
 This breathing pattern is usually associated with an underlying health condition.
 Cheyne-Stokes breathing is found in up to 50% of people with heart failure and 50% of people after a stroke.

 Although Cheyne-Stokes breathing can happen while a person is awake, it most often occurs during sleep.
-When this breathing pattern during sleep is accompanied by pauses in breath, it is diagnosed as a type of central sleep apnea.
-Around half of people with central sleep apnea experience Cheyne-Stokes breathing after falling asleep.
+When this breathing pattern during sleep is accompanied by pauses in breath, it is diagnosed as a type of central sleep apnea (CSA).
+Around half of people with CSA experience Cheyne-Stokes breathing after falling asleep.

 Symptoms of Cheyne-Stokes Breathing